junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "No, we are not getting Michael out of Cage.
 Out of question."
 Dean tells them firmly.
 "Am I the only one didn't forget the last time those two are in the same room?
 That didn't work so well!"

-"You're afraid," Lucifer laughs suddenly, realizing.
+"You're afraid," Lucifer laughs suddenly with realization.
 "You are afraid Michael would jump you the moment he's out.
 Had to say, learn from your brother, Dean.
 Sam doesn't have any issue walking around me."

 "Shut up," Dean glares at him outrageously, then turns to Sam.
 "Tell him to shut the fuck up!
 Okay, enough talking!
 We're NOT getting Michael out of Cage.
+Come on, it's like putting two nuclear together and hope they don't explode!
+What's the odds?
 End of discussion!"

 His hands fidget on his flannel.
-"I'll see if we can grab some bastard soul for him to chew on, to start with."
+"I'll see if we can grab some sorry-ass demonic soul for him to chew on, to start with."

 "Dean, we may not have enough time for him to recover even if we did -- " Cas starts.